 5) Traveling Between Cities.
 Take stock of the local transportation options and make comparisons.
 Sometimes a rental car works best (we opted for this on both Hawaii trips), and sometimes it doesn’t.
 Public transit in Europe is often far superior to the States.
 I love, love, love trains in Europe, but they turned out to be pricier for some legs of our trip, so we’re taking buses.
 Consider overnight transit, as it will save you time and a night of accommodation – but also consider whether you can really sleep on a bus (I cannot), and whether it would negatively impact the next day(s) of your trip.
 A future post on accommodations will highlight this too.

 6) Take Advantage of Crazy Circumstances.
-Eric and I have fallen into a pattern of taking a “big trip” every 2 years.
+My partner and I have fallen into a pattern of taking a “big trip” every 2 years.
 In 2009 we did Christmas in Paris & London, in 2011 he joined me in Italy for a few weeks, and in 2013 we went to Hawaii.
 So in 2014 we agreed to take more local trips and save.
 However, in January 2014 we were searching for flights home for a wedding when we came across a crazy error on Delta’s website, selling a roundtrip flight to Maui for $125 per person (from Seattle these are usually at least $450).
 So we bought them.
 I still had to restructure my budget – I pulled over $500 from my long-term non-travel savings to afford the trip, and had to make up for that afterwards, but it was completely worth it.

 Now obviously, this was a fluke.
 It’s not something I can replicate in the future to afford more travel.
 It was a once-in-a-lifetime thing, and I doubt we’ll ever fly that cheaply again.
 But that’s the point!
-As someone who loves to travel, I would have been a fool not to take advantage of a deal like that.
+As someone who loves to travel, I would have been crazy not to take advantage of a deal like that.

 So there are some general travel transportation trips that help me afford my adventures, and at least leave me secure in the knowledge that I’m spending my money wisely in a way that works for me.
 Do you have any tips for affording travel?